sblausten/epub-parsing-and-polymer/README.md

 ### Issues encountered and progress with tasks

-I couldn't find contributors in the meta data accessible through the suggested epub library so I used creator instead.
+I couldn't find the 'contributors' field in the meta data accessible through the suggested epub parsing utility so I used 'creator' instead.

 I spent a while trying to extract the contributor field from the xml in content.opf but ran out of time when dealing with unzipping the epub files and